pouyakhooshabi/Recommender-System-Design/README.md

 There are two main approaches for the recommendation system which we plan to design.

-### 2.1 Content-based approach
+### 2.1 Collaborative filtering

 Content-based filtering uses item features to recommend other items similar to what the user likes, based on their previous actions (e.g., visiting a website) or explicit feedback (e.g., rating).
 In this scenario, we have to build a separate profile for users and for the restaurants and define a metric to measure the distances between the two restaurants.
-For example, we can use the cosine distance between the vectors of the item and the user to determine its preference.
-The item profile for restaurants may include city, state, category, etc, while the user profile will be the weighted average of the rated item profile.
+To set a baseline, we will use the cosine distance between the vectors of the item and the user to determine its preference.
+The item profile for restaurants may include city, state, category, attributes, etc, while the user profile will be the weighted average of the rated item profile.

-### 2.2 Collaborative filtering (CF)
+### 2.2 Content-based approach

 CF uses similarities between users and items simultaneously to provide recommendations.
 This allows recommending an item to user A based on the interests of a similar user B. In order to find these similarities, we can use some well-known approaches such as Jaccard Similarity, Cosine Similarity, and Pearson Correlation Coefficient.
-Furthermore, to achieve better results,  we can also leverage hybrid methods which combine Content-Based Filtering and CF.
+We will also use the Nearest Neighbourhood algorithm for CF.

 ## 3. Dataset and features

 In this project, we will use Yelp’s dataset, more specifically the restaurant category.
 The dataset is composed of three JSON files:
-1. business.json contains 160,585 businesses including location, attributes, and categories.
+1. business.json contains 160,585 businesses records.
+It includes the business’s name, address, city, state, category, attributes, etc.
-2. review.json contains 8,635,403 review text,  user’s id, restaurant’s id, and the restaurant rate (1-5).
+2. review.json contains 8,635,403 review records.
+It includes the review’s text,  user’s id, restaurant’s id, the restaurant rate (1-5), etc.
-3. user.json contains data about 2,189,457 users, such as popularity, friends, and names.
+3. user.json contains data about 2,189,457 users records.
+It includes the user’s name, review count, friends, average stars, etc.

 ## 4. Metrics to evaluate model